Reviewable/Reviewable/docs/files.md

 Off the right side of the matrix are delta stats for the current diffs, showing lines <span style="color:#cc9900">changed</span>, <span style="color:#5BBD72">added</span>, and <span style="color:#D95C5C">deleted</span>.
 If a file is binary or isn't currently diffed no delta stats will be shown.
 The total of all displayed delta stats is displayed overhead, in the lower-right corner of the Changes summary.

 Files can also be grouped, like for the **Tests** group in the screenshot above.
 You can use this to reorder the file list somewhat (groups are listed alphabetically), and to enable marking a subset of files as reviewed with one click.
-See the section on [custom review completion conditions](repositories.md#condition-output) for instructions on how to group files in your repository.
+Reviewable will automatically group some files for you, such as files that were only renamed, that appear in a vendored directory, or that were reverted back out of the pull request.
+See the section on [custom review completion conditions](repositories.md#condition-output) for instructions on how to make custom file groups in your repository.

 ### Column headings